daattali/beautiful-jekyll/parents.md

 Since each room requires a parent volunteer to be present the entire time, sessions may need to be cancelled if a volunteer has not signed up.
 Please use the shared sheet to sign up for slots.

-Note that you will also need to be an
-<a href="https://www.lwsd.org/get-involved/volunteering-in-lwsd" target="_blank">LWSD approved volunteer</a>.